filipkrw/react-dnd-list/README.md

 The `item` prop is just a value from your array of items (look below).

+**Warning!** Do not use margins on item components – use padding instead.
+Support for margins will be added in near future.

 ### Create your list component:
 ```
 const MyList = () => {